 – Outside food and drink – Only clear and empty plastic water bottles will be permitted inside.

-– Weapons of any kind, including guns, knives, pocket knives, explosive devices, etc. are permitted in Vanderbilt Stadium.
+– Weapons of any kind, including guns, knives, pocket knives, explosive devices, etc. are not permitted in Vanderbilt Stadium.
 Attempting to bring weapons of any kind into the stadium will result in immediate arrest.

 – Video cameras and cameras with lenses longer than six inches (6”)